VRV2130/MarcShepard01/README.md

 # MarcShepard01
-This Uses the Flask Framework to make a recipes API
+This Uses calls the Open Weather API to give some info on the weather in the selected area Mhm